RonIovine/pshell/README.md

 <a name="pshellAggregator-client"></a>
 ##### pshellAggregator UDP/Unix client
 The pshellAggregator client programs are used to access multiple datagram pshell servers.
-This is useful to consolidate the functionality of several pshell servers into one comrehensive interactive user session.
-Both the the compiled 'C' version (`pshellAggregator`)and Python version (`pshellAggregator.py`) have the same usage as follows:
+This is useful to consolidate the functionality of several pshell servers into one comprehensive interactive user session.
+Both the the compiled 'C' version (`pshellAggregator`) and Python version (`pshellAggregator.py`) have the same usage as follows:
 ```
 $ pshellAggregator -h